AkgunOnur/BayesianCurriculumGenerator/Readme.md

 # Bayesian Curriculum Generation Algorithm

 ## Overview
-This repository hosts the Bayesian Curriculum Generation Algorithm (BCG), an innovative approach designed for curriculum learning within sparse reward reinforcement learning environments.
-Unlike traditional methods, it employs Bayesian networks to dynamically generate tasks by modifying problem parameters, influencing task difficulty and offering compatibility with various RL techniques.
+This repository hosts the MiniGrid implementation of the Bayesian Curriculum Generation Algorithm (BCG), designed for curriculum learning in sparse reward reinforcement learning contexts.
+For access to the AeroRival Pursuit environment implementation, please switch to the `aerorival` branch.
+This dynamic and adaptive approach is showcased in various settings, demonstrating enhanced learning efficiency.

 ## Key Features
 - **Dynamic Task Generation:** Uses Bayesian networks for real-time task creation, adjusting complexity based on learning progression.